Spatially resolved star-formation histories of local post-starburst galaxies: Starburst and quenching spatial patterns consistent with recent mergers: Discussion

 \subsection{Comparing the hierarchical approach to non-hierarchical fitting}

 Before addressing the implications of our results, we first briefly showcase the advantages of the BHM approach over modelling the Voronoi bins from each galaxy independently.
-Fig. \ref{fig:Bayes_vs_HBayes} compares the results for 7965-1902 from \textit{stage 1}, which represents the non-hierarchical approach (blue in all panels), to the results from the full BHM method.
-We stress that both approaches were provided with the same data and \textsc{Bagpipes} modelling configuration (orange in all panels).
+Fig. \ref{fig:Bayes_vs_HBayes} compares the results for 7965-1902 from \textit{stage 1}, which represents the non-hierarchical approach (blue in all panels), to the results from the full BHM method (orange in all panels).
+We stress that both approaches were provided with the same data and \textsc{Bagpipes} modelling configuration.

 The first advantage is the simultaneous modelling of both local and population properties, which ensures that, in principle, uncertainties at the local Voronoi bin level are properly propagated through to the population parameters.
-To illustrate this, in the top left panel of Fig. \ref{fig:Bayes_vs_HBayes}, we perform a least squares fit to the posterior median estimates from the non-hierarchical approach (light blue), assuming the equation used to model the $Z_\mathrm{old}$ radial gradient in the BHM approach (Equation \ref{eq:zmet_old_gradient}).
-This curve significantly deviates from the radial relationship we measured using the BHM approach (lime curve), because the uncertainties of the measurements at each Voronoi bin were not properly propagated through to this fit.
+To illustrate this, in the top left panel of Fig. \ref{fig:Bayes_vs_HBayes}, we perform a least squares fit to the posterior median estimates from the non-hierarchical approach (light blue curve and shaded region), assuming the equation used to model the $Z_\mathrm{old}$ radial gradient in the BHM approach (Equation \ref{eq:zmet_old_gradient}).
+This curve deviates from the radial relationship we measured using the BHM approach (lime curve).
+The difference appears to be significant at low radial distances (disagreement $>2\sigma$), because the uncertainties of the measurements at each Voronoi bin were not properly propagated through to this fit.
 This issue is overcome when using the BHM approach.

 Secondly, the assertion that properties in local regions are mutually correlated through the population model allows degeneracies in the local regions to be broken.
 In the right panels of Fig. \ref{fig:Bayes_vs_HBayes}, we compare the 2D posterior density distributions of a spaxel at $R=0.271\;$kpc (marked in the left panels using large stars, and the position is marked with magenta crosses in Fig. \ref{fig:Hbayes_PSBmaps}) from both fitting approaches.
 The two loci of high-probability regions in the 2D posterior density distributions of the non-hierarchical approach, and their bimodal distributions in the 1D posterior distributions of $Z_\mathrm{old}$ and $Z_\mathrm{burst}$ suggest that the data is consistent with two distinct solutions.
 One has a high $Z_\mathrm{old}$ and a low $Z_\mathrm{burst}$, while the other has the opposite.
 These two solutions are degenerate.
 In contrast, in the BHM approach, this degeneracy is broken since only one of the solutions, low $Z_\mathrm{old}$ and high $Z_\mathrm{burst}$, is consistent with the radial pattern observed in all other Voronoi bins.